speakeasyjs/speakeasy/README.md

 will have a delta of 0.

 You can specify a window to add more leeway to the verification process.
-`verifyDelta()` will then return the delta between the given token and the current time in time steps.
+Setting the window param will check for the token at the given counter value as well as `window` tokens ahead and `window` tokens behind (two-sided window).
+See param for more info.

+`verifyDelta()` will return the delta between the counter value of the token and the given counter value.
+For example, if given a time at counter 1000 and a window of 5, `verifyDelta()` will look at tokens from 995 to 1005, inclusive.
+In other words, if the time-step is 30 seconds, it will look at tokens from 2.5 minutes ago to 2.5 minutes in the future, inclusive.
+If it finds it at counter position 1002, it will return `{ delta: 2 }`.

 **Kind**: global function
 **Returns**: <code>Object</code> - On success, returns an object with the time step